You can use this chart to check whether and which German language skills you need to have to obtain a certain residence title.

-Learning German is one of the most important steps you can take to prepare for your life in Germany.
-This will help you settle in more quickly and make it easier for you to provide evidence of certain German skills.
-Proof of a certain level of German is also necessary for applying for a visa in many cases:
+Learning German is one of the most important steps you can take to prepare for life in Germany.
+It will help you settle in more quickly and make it easier for you to find new friends.

 For some purposes, such as work or study, it may even be necessary for you to demonstrate a certain level of German.
 Proof of a particular level of German is also often required when applying for a visa:

 - Healthcare professions: If you plan to work in the health sector in Germany, e.g. as a nurse or doctor, knowledge of the German language is essential.
 Level B1 or B2 of the Common European Framework of Reference for Languages (CEFR) is required, depending on the federal state in which you wish to work.

 Note: You will need to obtain recognition in order to practise a regulated profession in Germany, such as teaching or law.
 These and many other regulated professions also require a knowledge of German.
 Further information on the recognition procedure and language certificates can be found on the "Anerkennung in Deutschland" portal, and personal advice can be obtained from the Service Center for Professional Recognition (ZSBA).

 - German for students and trainees: If you are applying for a German-language degree programme in Germany, you will need to prove that you have the language skills required by the higher education institution.
 As a rule, prospective trainees must also be able to speak German at the level required to start their training in Germany.
 You can find more information on this in the “Study” or “Training” section.

 - German for spouses: German language skills are important to help you integrate quickly into working life and society.
 Your partner is also likely to feel more at home in Germany if all members of your family can speak at least some German.
 Nevertheless, if you are applying for a visa for your spouse or children to join you in Germany, you do not need to provide evidence of their language skills if you have one of the following residence permits: